JungHsuan/CircularUI/README.md

 ```

 ## CircularTlouchListener
-This custom listener implement the item click event and cicular translation.
+This custom listener implements the item click event and cicular translation.